-Before contacting us, you may want to check our FAQ section below to see whether this assists.
-Helpful, aren’t we?!
+Before contacting us, you may want to check our FAQ section below to see whether we’ve already covered your question!

 Yes – anybody of any age, ability or experience is welcome and can join Chelmsford Theatre Workshop.
 It takes a broad and varied membership to keep CTW and The Old Court running and there are all sorts of opportunities to support us, meet new people and develop.